IBM-Cloud/ansible-collection-ibm/docs/ibm_is_vpc_routing_table_route.rst

     (Required for new resource) The zone to apply the route to.
 Traffic from subnets in this zone will be subject to this route.

-  action (False, str, deliver)
-    The action to perform with a packet matching the route.

-  routing_table (True, str, None)
+  next_hop (True, str, None)
-    (Required for new resource) The routing table identifier.
+    (Required for new resource) If action is deliver, the next hop that packets will be delivered to.
+For other action values, its address will be 0.0.0.0.

   vpc (True, str, None)